DevOps-Nirvana/Kubernetes-Volume-Autoscaler/README.md

 * Make per-PVC annotations to (re)direct Slack to different webhooks and/or different channel(s)
 * Discuss what the ideal "default" amount of time before scaling.
 Currently is 5 minutes (5, 60 minute intervals)
 * Discuss what the ideal "default" scale up size is, currently 50%.
 Suggestion has been made to lower this to around 20%
-* Auto-detect (or let user) choose a different provider (eg: AWS/Google) and set different per-provider defaults (eg: wait time, max disk size, etc)
+* Auto-detect (or let user choose) a different provider (eg: AWS/Google) and set different per-provider defaults (eg: wait time, min/max disk size, min disk increment, etc)
+* Check if storage class has the ALLOWVOLUMEEXPANSION to (help?) ensure the expansion will succeed

 # Notes for Development